ethereum/c-kzg-4844/bindings/java/README.md

 ## Prerequisites

-* libblst.a is available in ../../blst/ directory.
-Follow the instructions in the home README.md.
+* Follow the instructions in the home README.md to create the libblst.a.
-* JAVA_HOME environment variable is set to a jdk with `include` folder containing jni.
+* JAVA_HOME environment variable is set to a jdk with an `include` folder containing jni.h file.

 ## Windows